The Resident Evil Movies You Need to See Before the Netflix Series

 This is where this particular timeline started to get confusing.

-Apocalypse ended with Alice gaining superhuman powers, and Extino puts those powers to the test.
+Apocalypse ended with Alice gaining superhuman powers, and Extinction puts those powers to the test.

-By this time, the entire world was infected by the T-virus.
+By this time, the entire world has been infected by the T-virus.
 As Alice wanders the country trying to survive, she also learns how to master her new telekinetic powers.
-As everything indicates, this part is less of an independent film and more of a configuration for what is to come.
+As everything indicates, this part is less of an independent film and more of a setup for what’s to come.

 The film is available on HBO Max.